 2. The granting of the application does not award funds, but allows for the applicant and the department to enter into a grant or loan agreement.
 The grant or loan agreement constitutes the conditions, goals, and responsibilities of the recipient and the department.
-The grant agreement or loan agreement, as a condition of the agreement, may require offsets for amounts due from any subsidy payments made in accordance with LAC 33:VII.10535.
+The grant agreement or loan agreement, as a condition of the agreement, may require offsets for amounts due from any payments made in accordance with LAC 33:VII.10535.

-HISTORICAL NOTE: Promulgated by the Department of Environmental Quality, Office of the Secretary, Legal Affairs Division, LR 31:3158 (December 2005).
+HISTORICAL NOTE: Promulgated by the Department of Environmental Quality, Office of the Secretary, Legal Affairs Division, LR 31:3158 (December 2005), amended by the Office of the Secretary, Legal Division, LR 42:270 (February 2016).